decodableco/examples/pyflink-vector-embeddings/README.md

-# Real-time Vector Ingestion with PyFlink on Decodable and MongoDB Vector Search
+# PyFlink on Decodable with MongoDB Vector Search

 ## Demo Scenario Overview